Generative-Labs/Documentation/docs/Web3MQ-UI-Components/Web3MQ-React/chatComponent/NotificationList.md

 :::tip
 You can try to get other users to follow you or send you friend requests to get the notification list to show content.
 :::
 `NotificationList` UI is determined by two of its props, `Notification` and `EmptyContaniner` .
 The Notification prop dictates the design and click functionality of an individual notification in the list.The EmptyContainer prop allows you to customize the container when NotificationList is empty.
-If not provided via props, these UI components default to NotificationPreview and Empty.
+If not provided via props, these UI components will render the default style.
 Each item will trigger `setActiveNotification` when clicked

 ```ts
 const { setActiveNotification } = useChat('NotificationList');